SENG Model Parent Groups

-We are working on setting up a few groups for the Fall of 2022 and Spring 2023.
+Formerly known as SENG Model Parent Groups.
+We are working on setting up a few groups for 2024.
 If you are interested in us facilitating one in your area, please let us know.
-We have certified SMPG Trainers, and would love to start more groups in the Phoenix area.
+We have certified SENG Trainers, and would love to start more groups in the Phoenix area.
 Current group registrations are listed at the bottom of the page.

 Are you challenged by your intense, gifted or twice-exceptional (2e) child?
 Have you found that most parenting books do not fully address the needs of your unique child?

-What is a SMPG?
-A facilitated discussion group for parents of Gifted/Twice Exceptional (2E) Children based on the book, A Parents Guide to Gifted Children.
+What is a SENG Community Group?
+A facilitated discussion group for parents of Gifted/Twice Exceptional (2E) Children based on the one of the SENG approved books.

 What is SENG?
 Supporting Emotional Needs of the Gifted (SENG) is a nonprofit, International organization that empowers families and communities to guide gifted, talented, and twice-exceptional individuals to reach their goals intellectually, physically, emotionally, socially, and spiritually since 1981.